-As you can see, I’m looking right now for any keyword with over 20 clicks that hasn’t resulted in a sale because that’s just wasted ad spend basically.
-You can scroll down.
+As you can see, I’m looking right now for any keyword with over 20 clicks that hasn’t resulted in a sale because that’s just wasted ad spend.
 You can see all of the different metrics for every single keyword.
 You can see which ad group that it’s coming from.
 You can see the keyword itself.
 You can see the query, the impressions, the clicks, the click-through rate, total spend, the cost per click, and the average cost of sale for every single keyword right here in the Forager.
 As you can see, this keyword for example has gotten 22 clicks and it has spent $12.57 and it has not resulted in a sale yet.

 The Predator Whitelist Tool

 Again, the Predator Whitelist is great if there are certain keywords that aren’t performing well, but you don’t want the Predator to go in and add them as a negative keyword.
 The Whitelist is where you want to add those terms.